 She adds that it's a powerful antioxidant that can soothe skin and provide protection from aging while aiding in hydration.
-She explains that its extract even contains tocopherol, omega-6 and -9 fatty acids, flavonoids, and beta-carotene.
+She explains that its extract even contains tocopherol, omega-6, and -9 fatty acids, flavonoids, and beta-carotene.
 "It's a well-rounded pick to top-up hydration in the surface skin layers and impart nourishing benefits over time."

-This lightweight gel-cream uses organic Sahara cactus oil to lock in moisture and nourish skin.
+This lightweight gel-cream uses organic Sahara cactus oil to lock in moisture and nourish the skin.
 With a high concentration of antioxidants and vitamin E, this cream quickly absorbs into skin and hydrates all day while fighting signs of aging and stress.

-"Birch juice is a sap from birch trees and is known to be the next coconut water because of its richness in proteins and antioxidants," Cho says.
+"Birch juice is sap from birch trees and is known to be the next coconut water because of its richness in proteins and antioxidants," Cho says.
 It's extremely hydrating, making it a great option for dry weather in fall and winter.

 Slather this quenching cream onto your skin before you hit the pillow for an impossibly dewy glow come morning.

-Next up, check out six must-know Korean beauty secrets.
+Next up: Check out six must-know Korean beauty secrets.